chrisnguyenhi/chrisnguyenhi.github.io/projects/piwall72.md

 <br>

 In order to run a stable stream, all of the Pis had to be connected to one network switch and be configured to run SSH.
-After all of the Raspberry Pis installed the PiWall software, one Pi was designated as the "Controller" and held a ``activateController.sh`` file to send a broadcast signage to the other tile Pis.
+After all of the Raspberry Pis installed the Pi-Wall software, one Pi was designated as the "Controller" and held a ``activateController.sh`` file to broadcast the video stream to the other tile Pis within the network.

-Every Pi had a ``.piwall`` file that held the configuration for the size of the 72" system.
+Every Pi had a ``.piwall`` file that held the tile measurements for the 72" system.
-Each tile Pi held a ``.pitile`` file to define where it was in the video wall system and a ``playTile.sh`` script that allowed it to capture a stream from the controller Pi.
+Each tile Pi held a ``.pitile`` file to determine its position in the video wall and a ``playTile.sh`` script that allowed it to capture the video stream from the controller Pi.

-The controller Pi had an ``activateController.sh`` script that allowed it to broadcast the video stream across the network.
-Additionally, the controller Pi held a ``sshWall`` file that allowed the controller Pi to SSH into every individual tile Pi and run their own ``playTile.sh`` scripts.
+The Controller Pi also held a ``sshWall`` file that allowed the Controller Pi to SSH into every individual tile Pi and run their own ``playTile.sh`` scripts.
-Lastly, the controller Pi had a ``ActivateWall.sh`` script that enables the enter system to start playing on one-click.
+Lastly, the Controller Pi had a ``ActivateWall.sh`` script that enables the enter system to run with one-click.

-If you want to learn more about this project, please check out the github link below!
+If you want to learn more my configurations for this project, please check out the github link below!

 Source: <a href="https://github.com/chrisnguyenhi/piwall72"><i class="large github icon"></i>Pi Wall 72</a>